afriestate-lab/afriestate_lab_v2/README.md

 ## 📄 License

-This project is proprietary software developed for Icumbi property management platform.
+This project is proprietary software developed for Afri Estate property management platform.

 ## 👥 Contributing